poe-platform/poe-protocol/docs/spec.md

 - `meta`: represents metadata about how the Poe server should treat the bot server response.
 This event should be the first event sent back by the bot server.
 If no `meta` event is given, the default values are used.
-If a `meta` event is not the first event, it is ignored.
+If a `meta` event is not the first event, the behavior is unspecified; currently it is ignored but future extensions to the protocol may allow multiple `meta` events in one response.
 The data dictionary may have the following keys:
   - `content_type` (string, defaults to `text/markdown`): If this is `text/markdown`,
     the response is rendered as Markdown by the Poe client.
 If it is `text/plain`, the response is rendered as plain text.
 Other values are unsupported and are treated